wpsmartpay/smartpay-example-gateway/readme.md

 As similar WPSmartPay have number of action hooks to process/update the payments through your gateway

 2. For the subscription/recurring payment

+>[N. B] - For recurring payment and processing subscription, you must have WPSmartPay Pro installed.
 ```php
 add_action('smartpay_example_subscription_process_payment', 'subscription_process_payment', 10, 2);
 ```